DHD2280/Oxygen-Customizer/README.md

 <details>
   <summary>I found a bug.
 How do I report it?</summary>

+- Ensure that you are running latest nightly before creating a new Issue!
 - To report a bug, please navigate to the [Issues](https://github.com/DHD2280/Oxygen-Customizer/issues/new/choose) section.
 Create a new issue and ensure you select the `Bug Report` template.
 Provide as much detailed information as possible, including steps to reproduce the bug and any relevant error messages or screenshots.
 </details>